jojozhuang/jojozhuang.github.io/_posts/2016-02-20-building-restful-web-services-with-spring-boot.md

 ## 5. Debugging
 1) In Eclipse, set breakpoint inside the method(eg. StringController.java->reverse()) you want to debug.
-2) Right click on the DARestApplication.java, choose "Debug As" -> "Java Application".
+2) Right click on the RestApplication.java, choose "Debug As" -> "Java Application".
 3) In postman, access the url to trigger method being called.
 You should see breakpoint is activated.

 ## 6. Source Files